Urvashi74/ai201-project1-unofficial-guide-starter/README.md

      Why is this knowledge valuable, and why is it hard to find through official channels?
      Example: "Student reviews of CS professors at [university] — useful because official course descriptions don't reflect teaching style, exam difficulty, or workload." -->
+Topic: Student reviews and evaluations of CS Professors and courses at NC State University (NCSU).

+This knowledge is valuable because official course catalogs describe *what* is taught but never *how* — teaching style, grading transparency, exam difficulty, workload, and whether a professor's office hours are actually useful.
+Students currently piece this together from scattered Rate My Professors pages, Reddit threads, and word-of-mouth, with no single searchable source.

 ---